 If a court application is necessary, the Federal Circuit Court or the Family Court can deal with matters in relation to children.
 See Which Court?

-For a list of family dispute resolution services in South Australia, see Family Mediation in our Service Directory.
+For a list of family dispute resolution services in South Australia, see the Family Dispute Resolution Provider Register maintained by the Commonwealth Attorney-General's Department.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.